Skip to content

 Getting to the Point(er)

 One of the core mechanisms in using memory is the notorious pointer.
-All it does is point to pieces of memory.
+All it does is point to a contiguous piece of memory.
 Why?
-Because a pointer is basically just an address.
+Because a pointer is just an address.
 Anti-climactic, I know, but as one of the core building blocks of computing, we need to really examine these concepts from the bottom up.
 If you have ever tried programming in C, you will invariably have been introduced to the pointer.
-The examples in this heading will be in C, but don't worry, we won't even define an entire function.
+The examples in this heading will be in C, but don't worry, I won't even define an entire function.
 Pointers are rife with opportunities for getting into trouble, to a degree where in Rust, which is made to be a reasonably safe language, you can't directly interact with a pointer unless you have an unsafe region around the pointer interaction.
 Yikes!
-On the other hand, you can get some of the most extreme performance by using raw pointers.
+On the other hand, you can occassionally get some good performance improvements by using raw pointers.
 So let's take a look!

 Allocation

 First of all, how do we get a pointer?
 Please note that checks for whether we have been given a valid pointer have been omitted.
+It is entirely possible that when requesting a pointer to an amount of memory from the operating system, that the operating system decides it doesn't have any more memory for you and elects to not give you more memory.
 In the example below we get a pointer to a piece of memory which can hold up to 42 elements.

 int element_count = 42;